|Lymphoma||Bone Marrow/Stem Cell|

 Reedy has lost sight in his left eye and the vision in his right eye is impaired.
 But since starting treatment about a month ago, he says he is seeing some signs of improvement.

 Another patient, Chrisie Butler, was being tested for multiple sclerosis when doctors found the unexpected.

-“There is a walnut-sized tumor at the base of Chrisie’s skull,” said Britt Thedinger, M.D., an otologist-neurotologist at The Nebraska Medical Center.
+“There is a walnut-sized tumor at the base of Chrisie’s skull,” said Britt Thedinger, M.D., an otologist-neurotologist at Nebraska Medicine.
 “Surgery to remove the benign tumor carries serious risks like injury to the nerves controlling hearing, balance, voice, swallowing and shoulder movement.”

 In Chrisie’s mind those risks were too high.
 Reluctantly, she scheduled the surgery still hoping for another option.
-Then she got a call from neurosurgeon George Green, M.D., telling her to cancel the surgery, he found a better option while training on the Novalis at UCLA.
+Then she got a call from neurosurgeon at Nebraska Medicine, telling her to cancel the surgery, he found a better option at Nebraska Medicine.